MerginMaps/docs/src/gis/settingup_background_map.md

 :::

 ## Vector tiles
 Vector tiles are a better alternative for cartographic maps as background data.
 They are smaller in size, have flexible styling and your maps will not be pixelated even when zoomed in.

+There are several online services you can use in your projects, some of them are mentioned below.

 ![Example vector tile](./example_vectortile.jpg "Example vector tile")

 ### Online services

-There are several online services.
-For example, we can add *ESRI Basemap* vector tile (QGIS 3.16+):
+Let's see how we can add *ESRI Basemap* vector tile (QGIS 3.16+):
 1. In QGIS, navigate to the **Vector Tiles** in the **Browser** panel
 2. Right-click on **Vector Tiles** and select **New Generic Connection**
 3. Set the parameters of the **Vector Tiles connection**: